pkivolowitz/CSC3510-S-2024/README.md

 ### Topics Covered

-The following are the topics which we can expect to be covered:
+The following are the topics which we can expect to be covered.
+This list may be incomplete and specific items on the list may be omitted subject to class pace.

+* ARM V8 ISA

+* Registers Including Some Special Registers

+* Cache Memory Systems

+* Bus Systems

+* Binary, Octal and Hexadecimal

+* Integers, Two's Complement Arithmetic

+* IEEE 754 Floating Point Numbers

+* Bitwise Operations in ARM V8 and C / C++

 ## Environment